belle2/basf2/online_book/basf2/cs.rst

     probability into the Ntuples.
 Use the data files and reconstruction from the previous exercises.

+    Use the second half of the data from datafiles.

 .. admonition:: Hint
     :class: toggle xhint stacked